MoffKalast/vizanti/ReadMe.md

 ## Recommended - RWS Backend

 With rosbridge being a Tornado python based package and rclpy being overly CPU heavy, this cpp drop-in replacement server should result in a ~5x lower overhead and faster response times.
-It works with CycloneDDS out of the box, and for FastDDS it requires the `rmw_fastrtps_dynamic_cpp` version which includes interface introspection.
+It works with CycloneDDS out of the box, for FastDDS it requires the `rmw_fastrtps_dynamic_cpp` version which includes interface introspection.
+Zenoh does not support topic introspection at all, so it's not supported at the moment.

 ```bash
 cd ~/colcon_ws/src